webzille/FileManager/README.md

 It is planned to be switched over to the `storage()` facade to enable integration with AWS as well as making the filemanager more configurable.

+The features it currently has:
+* Upload single file VIA upload form
+* Upload multiple files VIA drag/drop
+* Rename files
+* Move files
+* Delete files
+* Create new directories
+* Rename directories
+* Move directories
+* Delete directories (and the files in the directories)
+* Download files from filemanager to your pc
+* Previewing images

 Many other features are planned... this is a dev version.

 > composer require webzille/filemanager